jcornaz/hesso.mlbd.deckfinder/README.md

 # Hearthstone deck prototype discovering
-## Introduction
-This is a unsupervised machine learning project about matches statistics on the video game [Hearthstone: Heroes of Warcraft](http://en.wikipedia.org/wiki/Hearthstone:_Heroes_of_Warcraft)
+Unsupervised machine learning project about match statistics of the video game: [Hearthstone: Heroes of Warcraft](http://en.wikipedia.org/wiki/Hearthstone:_Heroes_of_Warcraft)

-## Goal
-The goal is discovering decks groups and find which are better than others.
+The goal is discovering decks groups and find which ones are better than others.

-## Context
+## Status
-This is a mini-project for the "Machine Learning on Big Data" course of the HES-SO university (Switzerland).

-The start date is : 12.05.2015

-The due date is : 16.06.2015
+This was a school project.
+It is no longer maintained and no support will ever be provided.

+The project is available to anyone interested by studying, modifing or using it.
+However, be aware that it might contains bugs or errors, and some resources might be missing (data or credentials).

+Please note that the language and technologies might have been new for the contributors when developping the project.
+Time frame and project requirement are also very different than most *real-world* project.

+**Coding style is not representative of current style of the contributors**